 The Beginning of the Great Siege of Gibraltar

-Rare topographical map of Gibraltar and environs, published by Guillaume Dheulland in Paris.
+Rare first state of this topographical map of Gibraltar and environs, published by Guillaume Dheulland in Paris.
 Following the beginning of the Siege, the map would be revised to show battle progress.

 The Great Siege of Gibraltar was an unsuccessful attempt by Spain and France to capture Gibraltar from the British during the War of the American Revolution.
 The American war had ended with the British defeat at Yorktown in October 1781, but the Bourbon defeat in their great final assault on Gibraltar would not come until September 1782.
 The siege was suspended in February 1783 at the beginning of peace talks with the British.

 On June 16, 1779 Spain entered the war on the side of France, attacking the British base at Gibraltar was Spain's primary war aim.
 The vulnerable Gibraltar garrison under George Augustus Eliott was blockaded from June 1779 to February 1783, initially by the Spanish alone, led by Martín Álvarez de Sotomayor.
 The blockade proved to be a failure because two relief convoys entered unmolested—the first under Admiral George Rodney in 1780 and the second under Admiral George Darby in 1781—despite the presence of the Spanish fleets.
 The same year, a major assault was planned by the Spanish, but the Gibraltar garrison sortied in November and destroyed much of the forward batteries.